Vort3chs/FaceBook-SpamBot-New/README.md

 FaceBook_Spam-Bot_Re-Imagined
 =============================

+--Need to read variables instead of calling the directly from GUI-- GUICtrlRead(var)

 This is a brand new facebok spambot with GUI support!
 This makes customization so much easier.
 I really hope you like it!